ActuallyTaylor/Firefly/README.md

 class MainVC: UIViewController, SyntaxTextViewDelegate {

     @IBOutlet weak var syntaxView: SyntaxTextView!

     override func viewDidLoad() {
         super.viewDidLoad()
-        //Use the getTheme method from the Theme class to return a compatible theme that can assigned to the editor theme. let theme = Theme.getTheme(name: "atom-one")
-        syntaxView.theme = theme
+        //Use set theme on the syntax view to set the theme name, along with the font name. syntaxView.setTheme(name: "atom-one", fontName: "Courier")
+        //You can also only supply a theme name if you want to use the default font.
+        SyntaxView.setTheme(name: "atom-one")
         //Languages are a string
         syntaxView.language = "swift"
     }